 Hot Flashes – An Ayurvedic View and Management

 In Ayurveda, Hot Flashes are one of the symptoms of menopause.
 Although it is hot, it happens due to Vata imbalance approaching the Vata stage in life.
-If Pitta Dosha has accumulated over the years, hot flashes are likely to be more frequent, more intense, and more irritating.
+If Pitta Dosha has accumulated over the years, the symptoms are likely to be more frequent, more intense, and more irritating.